 - Smaller employers are encouraged to list one-time research projects with Bowen’s Career Services Office.
 These assignments are often sent out via email since time is often an issue and email is the most expedient way to communicate them.
+Some are also listed on HIRE Bowen.
 Consider applying for them as a way to get legal experience without a semester-long commitment; they will help build your resume for future legal jobs.

 - The Arkansas Trial Lawyers Association-Student Division allows student members to upload their resume for law clerk and short-term assignment opportunities with local attorney members.